shays10/jvmworkshop/README.md

 2. Run it with a JVM flag to automatically take a heap dump on OOM.
 3. Investigate the heap dump.
 4. Run the app again, this time with -Xmx???
 5. Monitor it.
-Do you think there is there a leak?
+Do you think there is a leak?
 (Solution is here ???)